davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 When it is necessary to build the standard library, Cargo will look for sources in a fixed location in the sysroot ([?][rationale-custom-src-path]):
-`lib/rustlib/src`. rustup's `rust-src` component downloads standard library sources to this location.
+`lib/rustlib/src`. rustup's `rust-src` component downloads standard library sources to this location and will be made a default component.
 If the sources are not found, Cargo will emit an error and recommend the user download `rust-src` if using rustup.

 `rust-src` will contain the sources for the standard library crates as well as its vendored dependencies ([?][rationale-vendoring]).
 As a consequence sources